 How does DICE make money, then?

 None of the DICE founders were involved in ticketing before DICE.
-So they asked obvious questions such as “Why is it so difficult to buy tickets?”, “Why is the final price completely different to what you said it was” and “What the hell does Face Value mean if the price keeps changing?”.
+So they asked obvious questions such as “Why is it so difficult to buy tickets?”, “Why is the final price completely different to what you said it was?” and “What does Face Value mean if the price keeps changing?”.

-It also aligns with our principles - we believe that fans shouldn’t be allowed to sell their tickets for more than they paid for it but they should get a refund if they can’t make a show.
+It also aligns with our principles - we believe that fans shouldn’t be allowed to sell their tickets for more than they paid for them but that they should get a refund if they can’t make a show.
 Right now, we can only do that for sold out shows but we do hope to do it for all shows once we have enough data to support it.
 We need data to be sure that artists don’t lose money.